 • Encapsulated search: In order to allow the integration of non-deterministic computations in programs performing I/O at the top-level, PAKCS supports the search operators findall and findfirst.
-These and some other operators are available in the library Findall (i.e., they are not part of the standard prelude).
+Note that they are not part of the standard prelude but these and some other operators are available in the library Control.Findall which is part of the package searchtree.
 In contrast to the general definition of encapsulated search [27], the current implementation suspends the evaluation of findall and findfirst until the argument does not contain unbound global variables.
 Moreover, the evaluation of findall is strict, i.e., it computes all solutions before returning the complete list of solutions.